kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 }
 ```

-See [nectar.wit](./apis/nectar_wit.md) for more details on what is imported by the WIT bindgen macro.
+See [kinode.wit](./apis/kinode_wit.md) for more details on what is imported by the WIT bindgen macro.
-These imports are the necessary "system calls" for talking to other processes and runtime components in NectarOS.
+These imports are the necessary "system calls" for talking to other processes and runtime components in Kinode OS.

 Run
 ```bash